Equi-RO: A 4D mmWave Radar Odometry via Equivariant Networks: Introduction

+\IEEEPARstart{O}{dometry} is indispensable for autonomous vehicles and robots, supporting downstream perception, planning, and control.
+When Global Positioning System (GPS) signals are degraded, localization relies primarily on odometry from onboard sensors such as LiDARs and cameras.
+However, these sensors often struggle in extreme weather, whereas 4D millimeter-wave (mmWave) radar (4D radar) provides compact, cost-efficient, all-weather, velocity-measuring, and long-range sensing, making it a promising alternative for robust perception and localization under adverse conditions~\cite{han20234d}.
+Current 4D radar odometry mostly adapts traditional LiDAR methods and exploits Doppler velocity and Radar Cross Section (RCS) for ego-velocity estimation and point cloud registration~\cite{zhang20234dradarslam, zhuang20234d}, while a few learning-based works employ convolutional and recurrent neural networks for 4D radar~\cite{lu2020milliego} and radar-camera fusion~\cite{zhuo20234drvo} odometry.

-In learning-based odometry, accurate feature extraction and matching are critical steps.
+In learning-based odometry, feature extraction and matching are critical.
 However, features in adjacent frames may become highly inconsistent when the ego-vehicle moves rapidly or turns sharply.
-Equivariant neural networks have emerged as a promising approach to address this issue \cite{cohen2016group, zhu2023e2pn}.
-They learn features that transform predictably under specific geometric transformations, such as 3D translations and rotations represented by rigid-body motion group SE(3), thereby enhancing feature matching performance.
-The geometric symmetry can improve the generalizability and interpretability of learning-based odometry systems.
+Equivariant neural networks have emerged as a promising approach to address this issue~\cite{cohen2016group, zhu2023e2pn}.
+They learn features that transform predictably under, e.g., rigid body transformation group SE(3) (equivariance property), or remain fixed under such transformations (invariance property).

-The 4D mmWave radar provides additional physical attributes compared to LiDAR point clouds.
-For example, it measures the RCS of each point, which can be regarded as SE(3)-invariant since it reflects the strength of the returned signal and is determined mainly by the target's size, shape, and material rather than the sensor's pose.
-In addition, the Doppler effect enables estimation of the radial relative velocity of detected targets.
-However, Doppler velocity is neither equivariant nor invariant under SE(3) transformations, as it depends on both the sensor's motion and the target's motion, which limits the applicability of existing equivariant networks to 4D mmWave radar odometry.
-Moreover, 4D mmWave radar point clouds are inherently noisier, sparser, and more irregular than those captured by scanning LiDARs.
-Consequently, effectively aggregating point-wise features with those of their spatial neighbors remains a significant challenge for learning-based 4D mmWave radar odometry.
+In 4D radar sensing, the Doppler effect enables estimation of targets' radial relative velocity.
+However, Doppler velocity is neither equivariant nor invariant under the sensor's transformations, as it depends on both the sensor's and target's motion, limiting the applicability of equivariant networks to 4D radar odometry.
+Moreover, 4D radar point clouds, with typically only thousands of points per frame, are noisier, sparser, and more irregular than LiDAR point clouds.
+Consequently, effectively aggregating point-wise features from spatial neighbors remains a challenge for learning-based 4D radar odometry.